mantidproject/mantid/docs/source/release/v4.2.0/diffraction.rst

 - The HRPD scripts now mask out the Bragg peaks from the Vanadium.
 - The file-naming scheme for ISIS powder is now controlled by a string template
 - The file-naming of output on HRPD as been updated to closely match old script outputs
+- The ISIS powder scripts for HRPD now integrate over the whole wavelength range by default when calculating the efficiency correction.
 - Geometry definition for LLB 5C1
 - :ref:`SNAPReduce <algm-SNAPReduce-v1>` has an additional parameter ``MaxChunkSize`` for customizing the chunking behavior
 - :ref:`LorentzCorrection <algm-LorentzCorrection-v1>` has an additional parameter ``Type`` for ``SingleCrystalTOF`` (default) or ``PowderTOF``
 - The create_total_scattering_pdf method in Polaris scripts now supports merging banks with a weighted mean.
 - The create_total_scattering_pdf method in Polaris scripts now applies the Placzek self scattering correction from :ref:`CalculatePlaczekSelfScattering <algm-CalculatePlaczekSelfScattering>`.
 - Cropping limits can now be set as a fraction of the data limits for ISIS Powder focusing as well as absolute values.

 Bug Fixes
 ---------